hmcezar/clusttraj/README.md

 python clustering_traj.py -h
 ```

-The only mandatory arguments are the path to the file containing the trajectory (in a format that OpenBabel can read with Pybel) and the maximum RMSD between two clusters for them to be considered of the same cluster.
+The only mandatory arguments are the path to the file containing the trajectory (in a format that OpenBabel can read with Pybel) and the maximum RMSD between two configurations for them to be considered of the same cluster.
 ```
 python clustering_traj.py trajectory.xyz 1.0
 ```